-In 2017, the North Carolina Coastal Federation was awarded a grant from the National Oceanic and Atmospheric Administration (NOAA) Marine Debris Program to clean up abandoned mariculture gear near Harkers Island and create a best management practices (BMPs) guide for shellfish mariculture.
+In 2017, the Coastal Federation was awarded a grant from the National Oceanic and Atmospheric Administration (NOAA) Marine Debris Program to clean up abandoned mariculture gear near Harkers Island and create a best management practices (BMPs) guide for shellfish mariculture.

 The shellfish mariculture industry heavily relies on placing man-made gear in the marine environment.
-Producers are aware of the negative impact that gear can have if it escapes the farm and want to be proactive in preventing that from happening.
+Producers are aware of the negative impact that gear can have if it escapes the farm and wants to be proactive in preventing that from happening.
 While most shellfish growers are good stewards of the environment they rely on, storms and other natural disasters can lead to gear breaking loose as well.
-The federation partnered with industry experts from NOAA, North Carolina Sea Grant and commercial shellfish operations to develop best management practices (BMPs) for the prevention of marine debris from the shellfish mariculture industry.
+The Federation partnered with industry experts from NOAA, North Carolina Sea Grant, and commercial shellfish operations to develop best management practices (BMPs) for the prevention of marine debris from the shellfish mariculture industry.
 These BMPs provide a guide for new growers and lease applicants to follow to make their best effort in keeping gear on the farm during normal operations as well as in preparation for a storm.